mnit-rtmc/iris/docs/dms.md

 * 🔧 **Configure**: Any free-form text permitted (no check)

 The message preview is updated as the user composes the message.
-When the **Send** button is pressed, a [sign message] is created and set as the operator message.
-The server then performs a validation check ensuring the user has [permissions] for any free-form text.
+When the **Send** button is pressed, it is set as the `lock` attribute.
+The server performs a validation check ensuring the user has [permissions] for any free-form text before sending the message to the sign.

 [abbreviated]: words.html#abbreviation